 To the best of their knowledge and belief and according to the information andexplanations obtained by them your Directors make the following statements in terms ofSection 134(3)(c) of the Companies Act 2013:

-(b) that such accounting policies as mentioned in Notes to the Financial Statementshave been selected and applied consistently and judgement and estimates have been made that arereasonable and prudent so as to give a true and fair view of the state of affairs of theCompany as at March 31 2017 and of the profit of the Company for the year ended on thatdate;
+b. that such accounting policies as mentioned in Notes to the Financial Statements havebeen selected and applied consistently and judgement and estimates have been made that arereasonable and prudent so as to give a true and fair view of the state of affairs of theCompany as at March 312022 and of the profit of the Company for the year ended on thatdate;

-(c) that proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;
+c. that proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-(d) that the annual financial statements have been prepared on a going concern basis;
+d. that the annual financial statements have been prepared on a going concern basis;

-(e) that proper internal financial controls were in place and that the financialcontrols were adequate and were operating effectively;
+e. that proper internal financial controls were in place and that the financialcontrols were adequate and were operating effectively.

-(f) that systems to ensure compliance with the provisions of all applicable laws werein place and were adequate and operating effectively.
+f. that systems to ensure compliance with the provisions of all applicable laws were inplace and were adequate and operating effectively.

 22. CORPORATE GOVERNANCE:

-In accordance with SEBI (LODR) Regulations 2015 Corporate GovernanceReport along with Auditors' certificate thereon and Management Discussion and Analysis Report form partof this report are enclosed and forms part of the report.
+In accordance with Regulation 34 of SEBI (LODR) Regulations 2015 Corporate GovernanceReport along with Auditors' certificate thereon is enclosed and forms part of the report.

 23. EXTRACT OF ANNUAL RETURN:

 24. PARTICULARS OF EMPLOYEE:

-The information required pursuant to Section 197 read with Rule 5 of The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 in respect of employeesof the Company is attached herewith and marked as Annexure III.
-All the non executivedirectors of the company due to financial constraints being faced by the company haveforgone remuneration.
-Further no sitting fees has been paid to any director during theyear except to Shri S. H.Nevatia and Ms. Priyanka Morarka.
+The information required pursuant to Section 197 read with Rule 5 of The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 in respect of employeesof the Company is attached herewith and marked as Annexure II.

 The particulars of the employees who are covered by the provisions contained in Rule5(2) and rule 5(3) of Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 are:

 a) Employed throughout the year Nil

 b) Employed for part of the year Nil

 The remuneration paid to all Key management Personnel was in accordance withremuneration policy adopted by the company.

 26. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE AND OUTGO:

 Particulars relating to conservation of energy and technology absorption stipulatedunder Section 134(3)(m) of the Companies Act 2013 read with Rule 8 of The Companies(Accounts) Rules 2014 is not applicable to the company.
 The company does not have anyforeign exchange earnings and expenditure.

-25. MANAGEMENT DISCUSSON AND ANALYSIS:
+29. MANAGEMENT DISCUSSION AND ANALYSIS: